aksweb/algo8_Task_Management/Readme.md

 npm start
 ```

-6. Or To directly Test the APIs run the following stop the servevr on port 3000 and run this:
+6. Or To directly Test the APIs run the following command before stopping the server on port 3000:

    ```bash
    npm run test